 A Nonprofit Harvests Pecans, Helps Veterans

 Superior Solutions and Services in Aging for Veterans, or 3SA for Veterans for short, is a 501(c) nonprofit charity in San Angelo, Texas, that helps local veterans navigate housing, employment issues, and the U.S. Veteran Affairs Department (VA).
-The organization was founded in December 2014 by Dr. Charles Ewing, a retired Chief Hospital Corpsman in the Navy, and Dr. David Sanders, a civilian who always longed to serve but couldn’t due to collapsed disks in his back.
+The organization was founded in December 2014 by Dr. Charles Ewing, a retired Chief Hospital Corpsman in the Navy, and Dr. David Sanders, a civilian who always longed to serve but couldn’t due to collapsed discs in his back.

 Ewing and Sanders met while getting their doctorates in gerontology, the multidisciplinary study of aging and older adults.
 The two men shared their concerns for veterans with disabilities who often feel forgotten and left behind.